vjlab/resources/README.md

 This first introductory page contains a bunch of essential readings to get the basics first.
 Useful sources: Wikipedia, Reddit Explain Like I'm 5 (ELI5), Khan Academy (for undergraduate-level academic concepts), Stackoverflow (a Q&A site for programming), Youtube.

-## About This Repo
+## Contents
 This repo contains several tutorial files, with varying levels of difficulty.
 Recommended prerequisites will be listed near the top of that tutorial.
-However, try as I might to make them so, there's no garauntee that each tutorial is entirely self-contained.
+However, try as I might to make them so, there's no garauntee that each tutorial is entirely self-contained, but the idea is that you should be able to start anywhere.

-Contents:

  - `about-our-hpc` - How to use the lab's internal server, located in room 217
  - `alignment1-introduction` - How to do multiple sequence alignment, part 1